Templeton Library

 Design and Construction of the Current Library

-With the help of 19six architect Allan Kroeker, we designed an Enviroplex modular on a concrete stem wall foundation for the library with estimated costs of $1.3 million, including the costs of site work, utilities, and inspections.
+Working with architect Allan Kroeker of 19six, TCLA designed an Enviroplex modular building on a concrete stem wall foundation, with estimated costs of $1.3 million — including site work, utilities, and inspections.

-Enviroplex modular buildings are pre-approved by the Division of the State Architect (DSA) and meet stricter building and code requirements than required by SLO County.
-All the finishes, HVAC systems, fire sprinklers, plumbing fixtures, cabinetry, flooring, windows, doors, and locks were chosen from a DSA pre-approved list and included in the projected building cost.
+Enviroplex modular buildings carry pre-approval from the Division of the State Architect (DSA) and meet building and code standards stricter than those required by SLO County.
+All finishes, HVAC systems, fire sprinklers, plumbing fixtures, cabinetry, flooring, windows, doors, and locks were selected from a DSA pre-approved list and included in the projected cost.

-We completed construction with the help of contractors like Mike and Ryan Peach of P-L Construction, and total costs came to $1.4 million.
+Construction was completed with the help of contractors Mike and Ryan Peach of P-L Construction.
+Total costs came to $1.4 million.

 .jpeg)